mckernanin/alliance-auth-kubernetes/README.md

 - This was tested on Digital Ocean's managed kubernetes.
 You may need to tweak the volume claims on a different provider.
 - Based on using a tagged image of AA, currently `mckernanin/alliance-auth-2.6.5`
 - I have migrations set to run on container start, so that when you update the tag you'll run any migrations automatically
+- You have a database already running (I'm using a managed DB from Digital Ocean)

 ## Getting Started
 1. Create namespace for project: `kubectl create namespace alliance-auth-k8s`